OpenSILEX/community-dev/docs/localInstallation.md

 tar --owner=<user> -xvzf ~/Downloads/apache-tomcat<version>.tar.gz
 ```

-To be consistent with the OpenSILEX PHIS documentation, we recommand you to rename the Apache Tomcat folder so that the version does not appear :
+To be consistent with the OpenSILEX PHIS documentation, we recommend you to rename the Apache Tomcat folder so that the version does not appear :
 ```bash
 mv apache-tomcat<version> apache-tomcat
 ```